Gum graft around implants

 What are the options for a gum graft around dental implants?

 Gum graft around dental implants are something we do to increase the amount of healthy thick keratinized tissue.
+This may be more ideal to do before a dental implant.

 When is a gum graft around a dental implant beneficial?